 Sam & Ilsa's Last Hurrah by Rachel Cohn, David Levithan

 Published by Penguin Random House on April 10, 2018

-Also by this author: Dash & Lily's Book of Dares, My True Love Gave To Me
+Also by this author: Dash & Lily's Book of Dares, The Twelve Days of Dash and Lily, My True Love Gave To Me

 Format: Hardcover (211 pages) • Source: Library